Namecheap vs Hostinger 2026: Which Web Host Actually Wins?

 - Free Positive SSL certificate on all plans

-- Domain privacy (WhoisGuard) — included free, which isn't universal
+- Domain privacy (WhoisGuard) — included free with zero upsells

-Here's the deal: if you're running a domain-heavy operation — think registering 20+ domains, using private nameservers, managing DNS at scale — Namecheap's tooling is genuinely excellent.
-The DNS management interface is clean, fast, and supports all the records you'd realistically need: DKIM, DMARC, SRV, CAA, the works.
+Look, if you're running a domain-heavy operation — think registering 20+ domains, using private nameservers, managing DNS at scale — Namecheap's tools are genuinely solid.
+The DNS management interface is clean, loads fast, and supports everything you'd realistically need: DKIM, DMARC, SRV, CAA, the whole list.

 Pricing